Austria Freeride Week

 SNOW & CONDITIONS

 March is the best time to ride in the Tyrol.
 The resorts are quiet and in great condition, with all pistes open and top to bottom riding.
 You can expect anything from perfect bluebird days through to riding powder.
 Even if we don’t get fresh snow overnight, the altitude and our local knowledge will ensure you’ll be able to ride light dry snow days after a storm.

 We make sure all our guests stay in quality accommodation that’s in the best location.
 Throughout the tour you’ll stay at a 4 star boutique hotel, Grauer Bär.
 Our comfortable twin share rooms are equipped with 2 single beds and each room has a great heating, private ensuite bathroom, TV, and free WiFi.
 Every morning you’ve got a hot buffet breakfast to enjoy in the restaurant.
 The hotel is also equipped with a heated panorama swimming pool, sauna and steam bath that overlooks the historic Old Town.

-Meet your guides at Innsbruck Station or Innsbruck Airport.
+Meet your guides at Innsbruck Airport.
 From here we will transfer to our accommodation located in the centre of Innsbruck.
-You’ve got some time to get settled and then we will head out in Innsbruck for a group dinner in a traditional restaurant, so you can get to know the guests and guides.
+You’ve got some time to get settled in, and then we will head out in Innsbruck for an afternoon exploring Old Town, enjoying some local beers and schnapps, and all the local delicacies.
+We will then head for a traditional Austrian meal at one of the most well known beer halls in Innsbruck.
+If you’re travelling solo, it’s a great way to get to know the other guests and guides.

 Mornings Enjoy the extensive buffet breakfast at the hotel.
 Get your gear and get ready to meet your guides for an early morning pick up from our hotel.
 Being based in Innsbruck gives us access to so many nearby resorts.
 Your guides will choose the best resort on the day based on snow and conditions.
 This flexible itinerary guarantees that you will be riding the best resort on the day.